phillipsj/phillipsj/input/posts/deploying-dash-to-google-app-engine.md

 ERROR: (gcloud.app.deploy) Error Response: [7] Access Not Configured.
 Cloud Build has not been used in project dash-gcp before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview?project=dash-gcp then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.
 ```

 Oh no, we got an error.
-If you see the error, follow the link above and you will be taken directly to the screen to enable the setting.
+If you see the error, follow the link above, and you will be taken directly to the screen to enable the setting.
 You get up to 120 build minutes daily for free if using the n1-standard-1 machine type, so you don't have to worry about the cost.

-Now let's run our command again.
+Now let's rerun our command.

 ```Bash
 $ gcloud app deploy